lennertvhoy/the-last-light/09-or-a-new-beginning/00-or-a-new-beginning.md

 *   **"Cultivating Critical Awareness" and Media Literacy:** The individual practice of questioning sources, seeking diverse perspectives, and identifying emotional hooks directly translates into robust media literacy curricula from primary education through higher learning.
 Students would be explicitly taught to analyze information critically, recognize algorithmic biases, and understand the mechanisms of persuasion in digital environments, preparing them to be discerning citizens in an information-saturated world.
 *   **"Reinvesting in Expertise" and Depth-Based Learning:** The emphasis on deep work, learning "hard" skills, valuing human mentorship, and supporting original thought at an individual level mirrors systemic calls for:
     *   **Interdisciplinary and Project-Based Learning:** Moving away from siloed subjects to holistic projects that require sustained effort, critical inquiry, and collaboration, often leveraging the expertise of multiple disciplines.
-    *   **Mentorship Programs:** Formalizing and incentivizing genuine mentorship between experienced educators and students, and among students themselves, to transfer tacit knowledge and cultivate mastery.
+    *   **Mentorship Programs:** Formalizing and incentivizing genuine mentorship between educators and students, and among students themselves, to transfer tacit knowledge and cultivate mastery.
     *   **Promoting Original Research and Creation:** Shifting the focus from reproduction of existing knowledge to the generation of new insights and creative works, positioning students as active contributors rather than passive recipients.

 ### Systemic Reform Institutions: